JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

 [//]: # (title: Compatibility guide for Kotlin Multiplatform)

-This guide summarizes [incompatible changes](kotlin-evolution.md#incompatible-changes) you may encounter while developing projects with Kotlin Multiplatform.
+This guide summarizes [incompatible changes](kotlin-evolution.md#incompatible-changes) you might encounter while developing projects with Kotlin Multiplatform.

-Mind the deprecation cycle of a specific change in relation to the Kotlin version you have in your projects.
-The current Stable version of Kotlin is %kotlinVersion%.
+> Mind the deprecation cycle of a specific change in relation to the Kotlin version you have in your projects.
+The current
+> Stable version of Kotlin is %kotlinVersion%.
+>
+{type="note"}

 ## Auto-generated targets